 Special Educational Needs and/or Disabilities (SEND)

-The Education and Training Foundation is leading a consortium of partners to deliver the SEND Workforce Development Project which will increase the awareness, capacity and expertise in the post-16 education sector to deliver high-quality provision for people with Special Educational Needs and/or Disabilities (SEND).
+The Education and Training Foundation is leading a consortium of partners to deliver the SEND Workforce Development Project.
+This vital project is already increasing the awareness, capacity and expertise across the post-16 education sector to deliver high-quality provision for people with Special Educational Needs and/or Disabilities (SEND).

-Through working with our partners – Success North, ALIN, Landex and SQW – we aim to support the knowledge, skills and understanding of leaders, teachers and trainers of learners with SEND in all settings.
+Through working with our partners – Success North, ALIN, Landex and SQW – we are supporting the knowledge, skills and understanding of leaders, teachers and trainers of learners with SEND in all settings.
 We are focusing on areas of immediate need to successfully embed the SEND reforms, while also supporting learners who are without Educational Healthcare Plans and those who are not always recognised as needing support.

 - a new level 5 module for Initial Teacher Training of SEND educators